hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/google_oauth2_rest.md

 1. From the same directory as the `envvars.txt` file you created containing the environment variables, run the following command:

      source envvars.txt

 INFO	No output from command? - this is expected.
 If you did have a syntax error in your `envvars.txt` file then this will be indicated by an error, after running this command.

 2. Let’s now confirm that environment variables are indeed set by checking a couple of them using “echo” command as shown below

     echo $COMPOSER_CARD

     echo $COMPOSER_PROVIDERS

 <h2 class='everybody'> Step 5: Deploy the sample Commodities Trading Business network to query from REST client </h2>

-1. If you've not already done so - download the `trade-network.bna` for the Trade-network from https://composer-playground.mybluemix.net/
+1. If you've not already done so - download the `trade-network.bna` for the Trade-network from https://composer-playground.mybluemix.net/. **Ensure you note down the version number displayed above the About page.**

 2. In Playground, connect to the network as `admin` and export the trade-network.bna  and copy it to your **home directory**.